 How to Choose the Right Tire

 In order to choose the perfect tire for your bike and riding you need to figure out what type of riding you will be using the bike for most.
 Tires for BMX track racing, freestyle and jump riding will be significantly different and if you can get the right set for your style then you'll definitely see an improvement.

 Presuming you have a regular 20” BMX bike.
 Tires that are approximately 2.125” wide are best for freestyle of flatland riding.
 Freestyle BMX riding is the generic term for park, street and flatland riding.
 This thickness is pretty much the average size and will give you good control and stability while not being so big they become pointless and slow you down.

 It might be quite obvious to experienced riders but as a general rule, the deeper the tread, the muddier and uneven the ground.
-For example, flatland and park riding where you’re always on smooth, grippy concrete you want tires that have shallow, insignificant tread that is generally pretty smooth.
+For example, park and flatland riding where you're always on smooth, grippy concrete you want tires that have shallow, insignificant tread that is generally pretty smooth.